 This policy explains how Oakham School makes provision for pupils with additional learning needs (SEN), in accordance with the current legislation and in line with the school's ethos.
-SEN encompasses a wide range of neurological differences (neurodiversity) such as autism, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), dyslexia, dyspraxia, dyscalculia and specific language impairment.
+SEN encompasses a wide range of neurological differences (neurodiversity) such as autism (ASD), Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), dyslexia, dyspraxia, dyscalculia and specific language impairment.
 The policy also includes information relating to pupils for whom English is an additional language (EAL).
 Some pupils may require both.
 Oakham School is a selective, co-educational school.
 We believe that all children are entitled to an education that will enable them to reach their full potential, finding appropriate challenge in our learning environment.

-The Learning Support Department at Oakham is staffed by four full-time specialist teachers and one Learning Support Assistant.
-EAL is overseen by a specialist Head of Department.
+The Learning Support Department (LS) at Oakham is staffed by four full-time specialist teachers, one Learning Support Assistant, and one Pastoral Assistant.
+EAL is overseen by a specialist Head of Department and two specialist part-time teachers.
 In addition, further support may be provided by additional colleagues as the need arises.
 However, all teachers at the school are considered part of the network of support for pupils with additional educational needs, with comprehensive information made available and referred to in the planning and delivery of the curriculum.